NexMirror/Kallithea/docs/installation_win.rst

 Step 1 -- Install Python
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Install Python 2.x.y (x = 6 or 7).
+Install Python 2.7.x.
 Latest version is recommended.
 If you need another version, they can run side by side.

 .. warning:: Python 3.x is not supported.

-- Download Python 2.x.y from http://www.python.org/download/
+- Download Python 2.7.x from http://www.python.org/download/
 - Choose and click on the version
 - Click on "Windows X86-64 Installer" for x64 or "Windows x86 MSI installer" for Win32.
 - Disable UAC or run the installer with admin privileges.
 If you chose to disable UAC, do not forget to reboot afterwards.